EvanGav/SAEVote/README.md

-Made by a group of 4 students uploaded from a private gitlab
+Made by a group of 4 students (including myself of course) uploaded from a private gitlab